qt37t247/German_cockroach_ddRAD/README.md

 For batch 2, we used 18 populations for 0 to 19 migration edges, with 10 independant runs for each number of migration edges tested.

 Please see input files adn scripts in the folder "TreeMix_BG".
-The analyses were parallelized jobs for qsub scheduler in NUS HPC.
+The analyses were parallelized jobs for qsub scheduler in Aspire2a NSCC.